February 2012 - News & Events

 by Paul O'Hara

-Paul O'Hara is a botanist, landscape designer and educator who writes and
+Paul O'Hara is a botanist, landscape designer and

 teaches about native plant gardening.
 He is recognized for his work with